 Little Giants and Common People

-Hockenberry defines his style as subconscious abstract, painting without consideration of the end result.
-He does not believe in mistakes or editing the way he has manipulated the surface.
-Using music as a rhythm and flow to the paintings, he makes each piece balanced while experimenting with alternative applications and materials.
+paintings, I make each piece balanced while experimenting with alternative applications and materials.
 It’s as simple as paint on surface, surface being anything to hold paint, paint being anything to make an impression on surface.